 - 1. Yarber, William L. and Sayad, Barbara W. 2022.
 Human Sexuality: Diversity in Contemporary Society, 11th edition.
 McGraw-Hill Education.
-EBOOK FORMAT - UF All Access Program: Digital access (Opt-in) e-book - o Login at https://bsd.ufl.edu/allaccess and Opt-In to gain access to the course materials - 1.
-Materials provided digitally at a reduced price and the charges will post directly to your student account, allowing any available Financial Aid funds to cover the cost of your materials. - 2.
-This option will be available starting 1 week prior to the first day of classes and ending 3 weeks after the first day of class.

-- 3. For physical or ebook versions: ISBN 1260888592 - Note: Accommodation may be available on a case-by-case basis to those with financial difficulties - Contact Instructor Futch directly by August 31st
+EBOOK FORMAT - UF All Access Program: Digital access (Opt-in) e-book - Login at https://bsd.ufl.edu/allaccess and Opt-In to gain access to the course materials - Materials provided digitally at a reduced price and the charges will post directly to your student account, allowing any available Financial Aid funds to cover the cost of your materials. - This option will be available starting 1 week prior to the first day of classes and ending 3 weeks after the first day of class. - Note: Accommodation may be available on a case-by-case basis to those with financial difficulties Contact Instructor